Lanzhotsky/freecodecamp-projects/README.md

-# freeCodeCamp Web Development Projects
+# FreeCodeCamp.org Web Development Projects

 This repository contains the projects and exercises I completed as part of my journey through the freeCodeCamp.org web development certifications.
 It includes work in HTML, CSS, JavaScript, and more.